The Best Self-Monitored Alarm SystemsBy - 04/10/2017

 - Call you if your system is breached.

-- Call designated contacts, like friends or family members.
+- Notify designated contacts, like friends or family members.

-I would venture to say that communication is the most important feature, but the ability to self-service the alarm is also important.
+Although communication is the most important feature, the ability to self-service the alarm is also important.
 Look for things like:

-- Being able to remotely arm and disarm a system
+- The ability to arm and disarm a system remotely

 - Full control over system customization.